nuvo/orca/README.md

 ### Commands

-Since Orca is a tool designed for CI\CD, it has additional commands to help with common actions:
+Since Orca is a tool designed for CI\CD, it has additional commands and options to help with common actions:
 ```
 deploy chart            Deploy a Helm chart from chart repository
 push chart              Push Helm chart to chart repository